Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Kinetic simulations of stimulated backscattering

-Having extracted $\alpha_2/h_0$ from the stimulated run, the data in analytic frame is fitted to the growth function in Eq.~(\ref{eq:DeltaStep}).
-Here, the simplification $v_3=0$ is made because $v_3\ll v_2$.
-From figure~\ref{fig:Delta_spatial}, we see that the growth function is already a good approximation when $v_3=-v_2/10$.
-For a warm-fluid plasma with moderate temperature \mbox{$T_0\sim10$ eV}, the ratio $v_3/v_2\sim O(10^{-2})$ is much smaller, so the growth function provides an even better approximation.
+Having extracted $\alpha_2/h_0$ from the stimulated run, the data in analytic frame is fitted to Eq.~(\ref{eq:DeltaStep}).
+Here, the simplification $v_3=0$ is made because $|v_3|\ll v_2$.
+From figure~\ref{fig:Delta_spatial}, we see that $v_3=0$ is already a good approximation even when $v_3=-v_2/10$.
+For a warm-fluid plasma with moderate temperature \mbox{$T_0\sim10$ eV}, the ratio $v_3/v_2\sim O(10^{-2})$ is much smaller, so the limiting-form growth function provides an even better approximation.
 Evaluating the growth function requires a single numerical integral, which is much cheaper than computing the double integral in Eq.~(\ref{eq:alphaStep}) that gives the exact solution at finite $v_3<0$.
-As another simplification, the physical collision module is turned off in PIC simulations, so lasers are undampped beyond spurious numerical collisions.
+As another simplification, the physical collision module is turned off in PIC simulations, so lasers are undamped beyond spurious numerical collisions.
 Setting $\mu_2=0$ gives $\Delta_2=\alpha_2/h_0-1$.
-The right-hand side of this expression is determined from simulation data to give $\widetilde{\Delta}_2$, and the left-hand side is the analytical growth function, which contains three parameters $v_2$, $\mu_3$, and $\gamma_0$.
-Since $\tilde{v}_2$ is already known from fitting the wave front, only two parameters remain to be fitted.
+The right-hand side of this expression is determined from simulation data to give $\widetilde{\Delta}_2$, and the left-hand side is the analytical formula, which contains three parameters $v_2$, $\mu_3$, and $\gamma_0$.
+Since $\tilde{v}_2$ is already determined from fitting the wave front, only two parameters remain to be fitted.
 The fitting is treated as an optimization problem, where parameters are searched near their expected values to minimize the residual $||\widetilde{\Delta}_2-\Delta_2||$, where $||f|| = \frac{1}{n_xn_t} [\sum_{i=1}^{n_x}\sum_{j=1}^{n_t}|f(x_i,t_j)|^2]^{1/2}$.
 The discrepancy $\widetilde{\Delta}_2-\Delta_2$ is set to zero outside the region where data is valid.
 As discussed earlier, the data is valid when $x$ is sufficiently far away from both the plasma boundaries and the seed front, and when $t$ is after seed experiences noticeable growth but $a_1(x)$ and $f_e(v_x)$ remains largely unchanged.
-Typical best-fit results are shown in figure~\ref{fig:FitEquation}, where the simulation data (circles) is well matched by analytical solution (lines), and the residuals are dominated by leakages during pump-seed separation.
+Typical best-fit results are shown in figure~\ref{fig:FitEquation}, where the simulation data (circles) is well matched by analytical solutions (lines), and the residuals are dominated by leakages during pump-seed separation.